 A little while ago, a customer found our Proposal Kit website by googling how to write a "governance plan."
-He needed to write a business governance plan to explain the trust and ethics issues for his company.
-He believed his project was unique, and he wondered how to put together a proposal from the thousands of topic templates in Proposal Kit.
+She needed to write a business governance plan to explain the trust and ethics issues for her company.
+She believed her project was unique, and she wondered how to put together a proposal from the thousands of topic templates in Proposal Kit.

 Every proposal project is unique; that’s why it is important to customize each proposal you write.
 However, Proposal Kit’s automation features, used in combination with its vast library of topics and professional graphic designs, can handle any type of project or report.

 The customer sent us an eleven-page report that described the issues involved in business governance and explained how they specifically related to the health of their business.

 We could see that business governance had to do with creating an ethical culture within an organization, which would then affect performance and accountability and have implications for the overall reputation of their company.

 We skimmed through her report with a highlighter and in a couple of minutes; we had a list of key words for which Proposal Kit includes templates, topics like "Trust," "Ethics," "Human Resources," "Accountability," and so on.
 The library of topics included in Proposal Kit is so extensive that it covers all kinds of "unique" projects because users can pull together a different set of chapters to match any specific situation.
 So now we had a list of topic templates assembled: all she needed to do was fill in the content for her particular project.

 Then we asked her what color scheme her company used and showed her some of the color schemes the Title Page Packs come in.
 Color and design is a major component of any proposal or business document as well as the content, so the options include many different styles of page designs to please different types of organizations.
 Among the variety of design themes, she found a perfect match for her company’s style - a slate blue block design.